HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 FCP was faster on desktop than mobile, likely due to both faster average network speeds and faster processors.
 Only 38% of origins had good FCP on mobile.
 Render-blocking resources such as synchronous JavaScript can be a common culprit.
 Because TTFB is the first part of FCP, poor TTFB will make it difficult to achieve a good FCP.

-<p class="note"><strong>Note:</strong> The thresholds for FCP have changed since last year.
-Be careful if you try to compare this year's data to last year's data.</p>
+<aside class="note"><strong>Note:</strong> The thresholds for FCP have changed since last year.
+Be careful if you try to compare this year's data to last year's data.</aside>

 {{ figure_markup(
   image="performance-FCP-by-ect.png",